 “No, but that’s something I can easily agree with.”

 They entered their Algebra classroom and took seats next to each other.

 Mike thought the rest of the day would crawl by slowly, but it didn’t.
 After his seventh period English class ended he walked outside and stood in shade of a tree.
-After a few minutes he saw Cathy come out of the building and walked over to join her.
+After a few minutes he saw Cathy come out of the building and he walked over to join her.